Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Mainsail Configuration.md

 # Configuring Mainsail
-This part is strictly how I did mine and you are more than welcome to modify set up to your liking.
+This part is strictly how I did mine and you are more than welcome to modify and set up to your liking.

 # Printer.cfg
 * Select `MACHINE` in menu on the left side